-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2024 (In Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2024 (In Canadian dollars, unless otherwise noted)

 As a normal part of the exploration process, Tier One enters into access and use agreements with the local communities.
 The process requires achieving local community consensus though positive dialogue with the communities.
 As at the date hereof, the Company has a community agreement covering a portion of the Curibaya project, which is effective until June 11, 2025, and allows for an extension by an additional year through assembly approval.